 - alleviate stress and combat fears, associated to the system (especially if we are speaking about a full ERP suite implementation)

 - have positive effects in behavior and performance

 - teach the necessary skills needed to prevent problems in the system and to use the system in the most efficient and effective way possible

 Therefore, if companies skip step 1, as listed above, by opting out of receiving the User Training service, then they cannot fully expect to see steps 2 and 3.

 It is, of course, possible for employees to learn how to use the system on their own by reading all the proper user manuals and system documentations, but it’s always best to sit down with the Software Provider and be able to ask questions and tackle concerns right away during the training.

 Support after-implementation is also a great idea, something we also highly encourage, since, during the first year especially, users require as much attention and help as possible to get fully accustomed to the system and processes.

 Good Software Providers will push these training and support packages, not because they are pushing for more sales, but instead because they really do care about the success of their customer’s implementation.
 Watch out for the ones that don’t push these packages or that disappear after the system’s Go-Live date!

 Users are the key to unlocking the many benefits and improvements of a good software system.
 By empowering employees, they will be able to handle change in a more positive way and adapt quickly to new systems and processes.
-So, as a key take-away from this article, don’t pass up the support and/or user training packages offered to you by your Software Provider during your next software implemention.
+So, the lesson from this article is don’t pass up the support and/or user training packages offered to you by your Software Provider during your next software implementation.